Facing serious opposition from nearby residents, Disney Cruise Line canceled its plans to build a cruise port on the unspoiled Bahamian Egg island.

-Disney Cruise Line spokeswoman Kim Prunty said in a statement:
+Disney spokeswoman said in a statement:

 “We recently completed a careful and thorough review of a project at Egg Island and determined that the environmental impact of our intended development would be too significant.”

-Rumors about the project began swirling in the tight-knit village after drilling equipment turned up on the public dock in Spanish Wells in June and then, because of a customs dispute, sat on the dock for another month drawing attention.
-Attorney Holly Peel, whose grandfather Leo Pinder helped pioneer the island, tracked down a temporary business license pulled by an Orlando engineering company working for Disney.
+Rumors about the cruise port project began swirling in the village after drilling equipment turned up on the dock in Spanish Wells in June.
+Then, due to customs dispute, the machinery sat on the dock for a month drawing attention.
+Opposition quickly mounted and spread.